-- If the team decides that a specific child outcome cannot be met in a natural environment, write a sufficient justification. - Make sure the justification includes a plan for how to generalize the child's behaviors from the non-natural environment back into other settings at home or in the community once the specific outcome that could not be met in the natural environment is achieved. - If services are provided in an exclusive/restricted environment, discuss plans for moving services to a natural environment.
+- If the team decides that a specific child outcome cannot be met in a natural environment, write a sufficient justification. - Make sure the justification includes a plan for how to move the child from the nonnatural environment back into other settings at home or in the community once the specific outcome that could not be met in the natural environment is achieved. - If services are provided in an exclusive/restricted environment, discuss plans for moving services to a natural environment.